How to sell your business in Canada

 You can speed up due diligence by preparing materials in advance.
 Have these ready before buyers ask:

-- a file of all contracts and agreements
+- Compile a file of all contracts and agreements.

-Running your books on Xero accounting software makes it easy to generate additional reports as buyers request them.
+Running your books on cloud-based accounting software makes it easier to generate additional reports as buyers request them.

 Tax considerations when selling your business